The College Nurse

 Registration with College Nurse

 All new students must register with the College Nurse within the first fortnight of Term, unless you are returning as a postgraduate and registered with the College Nurse as an undergraduate.
 Registration takes less than 10 minutes.
-A list of available times for appointments will be posted online from Wednesday 27 September onwards.
+A list of available times for appointments will be posted online from Monday 24 September onwards.
 Please ensure that you sign up online for a convenient time as soon as you arrive in Cambridge.
-Instructions on how to sign up will be available in your registration pack.
+Instructions on how to sign up are available here.

 The College Nurse respects students' right to privacy.
 Information disclosed to the College Nurse is kept strictly confidential.
 In line with general medical practice, sharing information without consent would only occur in exceptional circumstances.